If you are a front-end developer – or if you dream of getting your first job in the field – getting to know these 5 extensions is a must!

 2. Use CheckMyLinks to validate that all links are correct in your project

-Moreover, use this extension on the company’s website, who knows, you may end up discovering some bug and bring the solution to your interview!
+Moreover, use this extension on the company’s website, who knows, you may end up discovering some bug and bringing the solution to your interview!
 An important tip here is: don’t just point out the bugs in the system you want to enter, but point them out and come up with a suggestion on how to solve them.
 A professional who only brings problems is not well seen, but a professional who brings solutions is one that companies most want to have on their team!

 3. Use WhatFont, PageRuler, and Colorzilla to keep the layout as faithful as possible to the original